ariessunfeld/blog/_posts/2025-09-20-personal-finance-checklist.md

 <!-- # Getting Started with Responsible Personal Finance -->

 I was talking to a friend today who graduated from college a few months ago and is moving to New York City in a week.
 They mentioned needing to open a new bank account in the city, and that they had been putting off opening a credit card.
-Having gone through a similar transition myself just a few years back in 2020, when all of a sudden I was working and had an income and was thinking about things like opening a credit card, connecting it to my bank accounts, wondering what sort of bank accounts I should have, wondering if I should be investing and/or saving for retirement, etc., I could relate, and I offered a little advice.
+Having gone through a similar transition myself just a few years back in 2020, when all of a sudden I was working, and had an income, and was thinking about things like opening a credit card, connecting it to my bank account, wondering what sort of bank account I should have, wondering if I should be investing and/or saving for retirement, etc. So, I could relate, and I asked if they wanted me to share a little about my experience, offer some advice.
 After our conversation, I decided to write up some notes on these topics, in the hopes that it might prove useful to other folks in (or recently out of) college who might be thinking about personal finance for the first time.

+*Let me briefly note at this point in this post that I wish the society I lived in had a different economic system, one in which the burden was not on the individual to save for retirement, and one in which "credit score" wasn't a concept people had to spend time thinking about, and, much more importantly, one in which access to quality housing, medical care, food, and public green space were guaranteed as fundamental.
+However, that is not yet the society in which I live, and so, at least for the time being, we're stuck with Credit Karma and IRAs.*

-Many have written on these topic, and none of what you will find below is particularly novel.
+Many have written on these topics, and none of what you will find below is particularly novel.
 My aim with this post is simply to share what has worked for me, what I have done, and some details to consider or things watch out for.
 There is certainly room for improvement and optimization.
 But, I hope that some will find this collection of notes useful, especially if venturing into personal finance for the first time.

 ## Credit Card & Credit Score